CoCorooxin/coca/README.md

 python -m spacy download fr_core_news_sm
 ```

-Once downloaded, the package can be used as any other python library via 'import ortho_correct'
+Once downloaded, the package can be used like any other python library via 'import coca'

 ```python
 >>from coca.ortho_correct import OrthoCorrect